Microlocal analysis

 In mathematical analysis, microlocal analysis comprises techniques developed from the 1950s onwards based on Fourier transforms related to the study of variable-coefficients-linear and nonlinear partial differential equations.
 This includes generalized functions, pseudo-differential operators, wave front sets, Fourier integral operators, oscillatory integral operators, and paradifferential operators.

-The term microlocal implies localisation not only with respect to location in the space, but also with respect to cotangent space directions at a given point.
+The term microlocal implies localization not only with respect to location in the space, but also with respect to cotangent space directions at a given point.
 This gains in importance on manifolds of dimension greater than one.